Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Introduction

+The Upper Extremity Dynamic Model is significantly more complex than standard point-mass or linked-segment models.
+In particular, there is no explicit formula for the non-linear and non-deterministic system dynamics.
+Together with the objective of movement time minimization, these properties make it difficult to use classical optimal control approaches.
+Instead, in this paper we learn a control policy using deep \textit{reinforcement learning (RL)}.
+RL algorithms, just like the optimal control methods discussed below, aim to find a policy that maximizes a given reward function.
+Moreover, they do not require any explicit knowledge about the underlying model.
+Instead, the optimal value of a certain state is estimated from sampling different actions in the environment and observing the subsequent state and obtained reward.\cite{Sutton18}

-We learn a control policy using a motor babbling approach based on reinforcement learning.
-In this approach, the policy initially generates random movements, which are rewarded with the negative time to reach randomly placed 3D targets of varying size with the right index finger.
+In our approach, a control policy initially generates random movements, which are rewarded with the negative time to reach randomly placed 3D targets of varying size, with the right index finger (see Fig.~\ref{fig:banner}).
 This reward signal implies movement time minimization for aimed movements.
 The policy is updated using the \textit{soft-actor-critic} algorithm (SAC)\cite{Haarnoja18}.
 The actor and critic networks both consist of two fully connected layers with 256 neurons each, followed by the output layer, which either returns the means and standard deviations of the action distributions (for the actor network) or the state-action value (for the critic network).
-The fully observable state includes among others the angles and velocities of all joints, as well as the target position.
-To make reinforcement learning computationally feasible, a fast physics simulation is necessary.
-Therefore, we implemented the above biomechanical model in MuJoCo~\cite{MuJoCo}.
+Further information about the network architecture and a detailed description of all state components can be found in the \textit{Methods} section below.
+To make reinforcement learning computationally feasible within a reasonable time period, a fast physics simulation is advantageous.
+Accordingly, we implemented the biomechanical model in MuJoCo\cite{Todorov12_mujoco}.